THG Ingenuity Cloud Services: 1998–2010

-and 35 in the Ukraine in favour of a smaller support team.
+and 35 in Ukraine in favour of a smaller support team.
 At the same time, the group streamlined its executive management team.

 In 2010, the group launched another new brand, VPS.Net, to cater for the anticipated growth in demand for virtual private servers.

 2011–2016

 In April 2011, Lloyds Development Capital (LDC) - a subsidiary of Lloyds Banking Group - acquired a majority stake in UK2 Group for £47 million (about US$77 million), as part of a management buyout.
 At this time Bredahl departed, to become CEO of another LDC-backed business, OnApp, and Phil Male, previously chief strategy officer at Cable and Wireless, joined as the new CEO.